pw201/csd-reminder-bot/README.md

 config.py if I could be bothered, but if you want to use this for non-CSD reasons, you'll be hacking about with the code anyway.

-The `email_database.py` module expects to find a Google Sheet produced by Google Forms with columns named "Email address" and "Name".
-The column headings must appear in the first row (as they will when Google Forms creates the sheet).
+The `email_database.py` module expects to find a Google Sheet with columns named "Email address" and "Name".
+The column headings must appear in the first row (as they will when Google Forms creates the sheet, if your form fields have those names).

 ## Debugging